 Paddle Craft Safety

 BSA Paddle Craft Safety expands Safety Afloat training to include the skills and knowledge needed for a unit leader to confidently supervise canoeing or kayaking excursions on flat water.
+The following materials are required to conduct the course.

 Swimming & Water Rescue

 Training for BSA Swimming & Water Rescue provides BSA leaders with information and skills to prevent, recognize, and respond to swimming emergencies during unit swimming activities.
 It expands the awareness instruction provided by Safe Swim Defense training.
+The following materials are required to conduct the course.

 Kayaking BSA provides an introduction to kayaking skills and safety procedures and serves as a program opportunity for Boy Scout, Varsity, and Venturing units in camp or out.